tommut/HttpRequester/src/readme.txt

 1.0.6 (10/5/2014):
 1) Added 'Login' button to toggle displaying an entry to add username and password for Basic authentication.
 This will ensure that the appropriate Authorization information is sent with the request.
+2) Added option to Pretty-print the response for XML/HTML and JSON responses.

 1.0.5 (02/02/2014):
  Replaced status-bar (addons bar) icon with a toolbar icon.
 Toolbar icons can be placed anywhere by right-clicking and selecting "Customize..."